 God’s Mail Volume 3 Book Review

-Lately, I have needed a little pick me up, so I have been reading God’s Mail Volume 3 by Ron Hardin from God’s Mail to review with all of you.
+Recently, I have been reading God’s Mail Volume 3 by Ron Hardin from God’s Mail.
 Through his poetry, he addresses challenges of believers and non-believers.
-This book is a little different than what I am used to reading, and I am sharing my thoughts with all of you today.
+This book is a little different than what I am used to reading, so today, I want to share my review with all of you.

 What is God’s Mail?